 Finally, become comfortable with flipping the switch as you play.
-If you want the best tone, you need to set yourself up to get it.
+If you want the best tone, you must set yourself up to get it.
 The right pickup compliments what you’re playing, while the wrong one can ruin your experience and even your confidence.

-The terms “humbucker” and “single coil” refer to the technology within pickups.
+“Humbucker” and “single-coil” refer to the technology within pickups.

 Guitar brands Gibson and Gretsch introduced humbucker pickups in the 1950s to “buck the hum” of single coils.
-They feature a double coil design to significantly cut back on unwanted noise and humming.
+They feature a double coil design to significantly reduce unwanted noise and humming.

 But both pickup types can excel in any genre.
-Single coil pickups are the best if you don’t mind a little bit of feedback and want something clean and twangy.
+Single coil pickups are the best if you don’t mind some feedback and want something clean and twangy.
 However, humbuckers deliver a full, round tone that goes great with heavy music.
-They each have distinct strengths and weaknesses, just as bridge and neck pickups.
+They each have distinct strengths and weaknesses, like bridge and neck pickups.

 If you can afford it, why not try both?